 Cost of Operations.
 Cost of operations increased approximately \$7.0 million, or 79.7%, to \$15.7 million for the three months ended July 31, 1997, from \$8.7 million for the three months ended July 31, 1996, an increase corresponding primarily to the Company's revenue growth described above.
 Cost of operations as a percentage of revenues increased to 59.3% for the three months ended July 31, 1997, from 57.3% for the three months ended July 31, 1996.
-The increase was primarily the result of: (i) an increase in collection operations, which have higher operations; and (ii) losses sustained in the Company's waste tire processing operations in southern Maine for the three months ended July 31, 1997.
+The increase was primarily the result of: (i) an increase in collection operations, which have higher operating costs than other operations, as a percentage of the Company's total operations; and (ii) losses sustained in the Company's waste tire processing operations in southern Maine for the three months ended July 31, 1997.
 The Company expects the waste tire processing operations to make a positive contribution for the balance of the current fiscal year.